“What is one of the greatest motivators of behavior on the planet?”

 BACK TO YOU

 Discover that what you were initially afraid of, wasn’t really a big deal after all.
-Perhaps what you expected to happen, didn’t.
+What you expected to happen, probably didn’t.

 Next week, pick something else; something a bit bigger, and build on that experience.